 This is pretty simple to do:

-1) Click the "Campaigns" menu, select "Create" and choose the mailing list you want to send your text to (make sure you've already imported your contacts' mobile numbers into it).
+2) Choose the contact list you want to send your text to (make sure you've already imported your contacts' mobile numbers into it).

 That's all there is to it!
-If you're happy with the tests, just send it out to your contacts using the "Deploy/send" button :)
+If you're happy with the tests, just send it out to your contacts using the "Next" button and following the steps provided :)

-will auto-replace !fname with your contacts' first name.
-This means, say, John will get an SMS with "Hi John" - his text won't be longer than 160 chars as he's got a short name.
-However, Veronica will see "Hi Veronica" on her SMS but the text will be pushed past the char limit and become truncated at the end :(
+It depends.
+Suppose your text is 4 chars left and you've introed it with "Hi !fname".
+E-goi will auto-replace !fname with your contacts' first name.
+This means, say, Bo will get an SMS with "Hi Bo" - his text won't be over the limit as he's got a short name.
+However, Veronica will see "Hi Veronica" on her SMS but the text will push past the char limit and become truncated at the end :(

-So be sure to test your Unicode-based SMS on all networks you're going to send your campaign to!
-If you find issues, consider going for a Smart SMS (use a small intro leading to a webpage with the full text, including pics and videos!) or a push notification (which supports all chars of any language).
+So be sure to test your Extended GSM or Unicode texts on all networks you're going to send your message to!
+If you find issues, consider going for a Smart SMS (use a small intro leading to a webpage with the full text, including pics and videos) or a push notification (which supports all chars of any language).